Famous for Dubai’s luxurious and glamorous lifestyle, United Arab Emirates (UAE) has a less explored natural side that equally deserves to be visited.

 ·Shoulder season: September to November and April to June.

 ·Best SIM cards: Etisalat (has larger coverage across the country) and Du.
-Tourist Sim cards available at the airport and in most of the shopping malls.
+Tourist Sim cards are available at the airport and in most of the shopping malls.
 Prices are the same (high) everywhere.
 You need to show your passport before buying a sim card.

 ·UAE dress code: Modest attire is expected when visiting UAE.
 Although shorts and bikinis are common at the public beaches in Dubai as well as resorts, visitors and expats are advised to dress modestly when going to public places such as shopping malls, and especially to more conservative areas.
 Basically, shoulders and knees should be covered.
 Women travelers are not expected to cover head or wear abayas (except when visiting mosques).